jennyfisher/jennyfisher.github.io/presentations.md

 ## Seminars and Invited Talks

+1. Dispatches from Down Under: How Australian observations are teaching us about the Southern Hemisphere atmosphere.
+Seminar, NOAA Chemical Sciences Laboratory, Boulder, Colorado, USA, Jul 2020.

 1. Uncertainties in biogenic emissions & chemistry: unanswered questions from another Southeast.
 Invited Talk, New Insights into Gas-Phase Atmospheric Chemistry, Telluride Science Research Center, Telluride, Colorado, USA, Jul 2018.

 17. Thinking outside the (grid) box: combining modelling with aircraft observations to understand the nitrogen chemistry of the atmosphere.
 Seminar, National Institute for Water and Air (NIWA), Wellington, New Zealand, Sep 2017.